TES Water Tanks: Future of Eco-Friendly Data Center Cooling

 2. Capacity

-The first step in integrating a TES water tank is determining the appropriate capacity.
-The tank must store enough chilled water or ice to meet peak-hour cooling needs.
 Engineers calculate the required capacity based on the size of the data centre, the number of servers, and the expected peak energy demand.
 Accurate capacity planning ensures the TES system can provide adequate cooling without overburdening the existing infrastructure.

 3. Placement

 The placement of the TES water tank is crucial for efficient operation.
 Ideally, the tank should be located near the data centre's cooling systems to minimise the distance the chilled water or ice needs to travel.
 This reduces energy loss and enhances efficiency.
-The tank should also be placed in an accessible area for maintenance but positioned so that it does not interfere with data centre operations.
-Structural support is essential since the tank will be heavy when filled.

 4. Tank Type